 Application of statistical and machine learning methods in molecular genetics and immunology of infectious diseases.
 Study relationship of human host genetics, SARS-Cov-2 clinical symptoms and immunogenicity reaction.
 Longitudinal immunogenicity reactions after SARS-Cov-2 infection.
 SARS-Cov-2 and HIV virus evolutionary dynamics over time and clonal dynamics interactions in human hosts and HIV infected population.
 Population dynamics of infectious disease transmission and interactions between hosts and pathogen from molecular genetics point of view.
 Quantitative evaluation of early detection of cancer and infectious diseases.

-Research interests include the development of HIV vaccines for adults and children.
+Research focus includes the development of HIV vaccines for adults and children.
 Part of the core leadership team on network strategic planning and implementation, as the HVTN Chief of Staff.
 Primary research focus is in the HVTN’s phase 1 experimental medicine program for induction of broadly neutralizing antibodies against sites of vulnerability on the HIV envelope protein.

 Research lies at the interface of mathematics, computer science, biology, and public health policy.
 Utilizing and developing quantitative tools including dynamical systems, differential equations, stochastic processes, operations research and optimization to understand complex biological processes.

-Research interests include analysis of immune response to vaccine candidates, study design for pilot studies, statistical methods for biological assays, and infectious disease models.
+Research focus includes analysis of immune responses to vaccine candidates, study design for challenge studies, statistical methods for biological assays, mathematical models of viral load kinetics, and pharmacokinetic/pharmacodynamic modeling.

 Research focus includes the role of the microbiome in human health and disease.